Vinod Tawde: 2013

 Vinod Tawde was the first leader to demand a separate budget for agriculture and he consistently proposed measures that the government should implement to enhance agriculture productivity and prevent farmer-suicides.
 In connection to the Adarsh housing society scam, Vinod Tawde demanded a special session of the state Legislature to table the action taken report (ATR); however the government took no action.
 He also demanded a SIT probe into wakf land allotments.
 With the help of a documentary evidence, Vinod Tawde exposed the fact that even after spending Rs.
 70,000 crore, irrigated area in the state increased by only 1%.
 He used various legislative devices to compel the government to establish an enquiry committee under chairmanship of Madhavrao Chitale for investigation of corruption in irrigation sector.
 He presented a 15,000-pager documentary evidence before the Chitale Committee; the report of the committee held not only officers but also ministers guilty of corruption.
 Vinod Tawde condemned government's decision to start a textile park in Baramati; in his opinion the government should have selected a cotton producing district to set up the facility.
 He further pointed out that the textile policy announced by the government was non beneficial for farmers.

 Academic qualification controversy

-Vinod Tawde obtained a Bachelor of Engineering Degree from Dnyaneshwar Vidyapeeth, Pune.
+Vinod Tawde obtained a AMIE from Dnyaneshwar Vidyapeeth, Pune.
+This a technical course.
 However, Dnyaneshwar Vidyapeeth is not associated with the All India Council for Technical Education (AICTE) or the Directorate of Technical Education, Maharashtra.
 The Bombay High court had in a 2005 order, said that Dnyaneshwar Vidyapeeth does not have any rights to award degrees, and that the degrees issued even before 2005 were invalid.

 Leader of Opposition in the Maharashtra Legislative Assembly, Radhakrishna Vikhe Patil, has demanded Tawde's resignation over his bogus degree.
 In defence of Tawde, Devendra Fadnavis, Chief Minister of Maharashtra said that Tawde never suppressed the fact and there was no need for him to resign.
+During 2024 Maharashtra Legislative Assembly election, BVA workers accused Vinod Tawde of distributing money in a hotel,a day before polling, in spite of MCC in force so that no outsider must be in a constituency after campaigning ends.However money, as claimed 5 crores, was not found.